0x7375646F/Linuwu-Sense/README.md

 make uninstall
 ```
 > **⚠️ Warning!**
 > ## Use at your own risk!
-This driver is independently developed through reverse engineering the official PredatorSense app, without any involvement from Acer.
+This driver is being independently developed through reverse engineering the official PredatorSense app, without any involvement from Acer.
 It interacts with low-level WMI methods, which may not be tested across all models.

 ## 🛠️ Usage
 # Example Usage and Configuration